aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 Aspose.Words provides an ability to specify whether font resources should be embedded into HTML in Base64 encodings.
 To perform this, use the [ExportFontsAsBase64](https://apireference.aspose.com/words/java/com.aspose.words/htmlsaveoptions#ExportFontsAsBase64) property – this is an extension of the [ExportFontResources](https://apireference.aspose.com/words/java/com.aspose.words/htmlsaveoptions#ExportFontResources) property.
 By default, its value is **false**, and fonts are written into separate files.
 But if this option is set to **true**, fonts will be embedded into the document's CSS in Base64 encoding.
 The **ExportFontsAsBase64** property only affects HTML format and does not affect EPUB and MHTML.

-The following code example demonstrates how to export Base64-encoded fonts to HTML:
+The following code example shows how to export Base64-encoded fonts to HTML:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToHTML-ExportFontsAsBase64.java" >}}

 ## Specify Save Options when Conversion to EPUB

-Aspose.Words enables converting a Word document into EPUB format using default or custom save options.
+Aspose.Words allows converting a Word document into EPUB format using default or custom save options.
 You can specify a number of options by passing an instance of [HtmlSaveOptions](https://apireference.aspose.com/words/java/com.aspose.words/HtmlSaveOptions) to the [Save](https://apireference.aspose.com/words/java/com.aspose.words/document#save\(java.lang.String,com.aspose.words.SaveOptions\)) method.

 The following code example demonstrates how to converts a Word document to EPUB with specifying some custom save options: